PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 Figure showing the main advantages of PVC boards

-Disadvantages of PVC boards
+Disadvantages of PVC Boards

 Although PVC boards offer a wide range of benefits, there are some downsides to using PVC boards.
 Some of the major drawbacks of PVC include: